 A female orgasm can also induce labor as it releases oxytoxin—the labor and bonding hormone.
 Know more about sex during pregnancy.

 This method is in use for thousands of years to induce natural labor.
-The good news is that acupuncture works within 6-48 hours of treatment—it
+The good news is that acupuncture works within 6-48 hours of treatment—it may also require regular treatment over a few sessions.

 3. Acupressure And Induction Massage